Fitbank-Pagamentos-Eletronicos/osc-sdk-nodejs/README.md

 ## 🛠️ How it works

-- `DocumentAnalysis` - Endpoint: `/v2/process/document/${id}`: First of all you've to instance the `Auth` object and pass it as a parameter to the `SignUpMatchRequest` and you've to instance the `SignUpMatch` object too and pass it as a parameter to `SignUpMatchRequest`.
+- `DocumentAnalysis` - Endpoint: `/v2/process/document/${id}`: First of all you've to instance the `Authorization` object and pass it as a parameter to the `SignUpMatchRequest` and you've to instance the `SignUpMatch` object too and pass it as a parameter to `SignUpMatchRequest`.
 After that, you've the `signUpId` from `SignUpMatchRequest`, this id is the parameter of the request.
-Instantiate the `Document` object and pass it as a parameter to the `DocumentAnalysis` with the `SignUpId` and `Auth` too.
+Instantiate the `Document` object and pass it as a parameter to the `DocumentAnalysis` with the `SignUpId` and `Authorization` too.
 You can check an example on `src/tests/requests/DocumentAnalysis.ts`

-- `GetContracts` - Endpoint `GET`: `/v2.1/contract/${customerServiceNumber}`: First of all you've to instance the `Auth` object and pass it as a parameter to the `GetContracts`, the first parameter is the `customerServiceNumber`.
+- `GetContracts` - Endpoint `GET`: `/v2.1/contract/${customerServiceNumber}`: First of all you've to instance the `Authorization` object and pass it as a parameter to the `GetContracts`, the first parameter is the `customerServiceNumber`.
 This number you get from the callback of `ProposalsRequest`.

-- `OAuth` - Endpoint: `/auth`: You've to instance the `Auth` object and pass it as a parameter to the `OAuth`.
+- `OAuth` - Endpoint: `/auth`: You've to instance the `Authorization` object and pass it as a parameter to the `OAuth`.

-- `ProposalsRequest` - Endpoint: `/v2.1/process/proposal/${id}`: First of all you've to instance the `Auth` object and pass it as a parameter to the `signUpMatchRequest` and you've to instance the `SignUpMatch` object too and pass it as a parameter to `SignUpMatchRequest`.
+- `ProposalsRequest` - Endpoint: `/v2.1/process/proposal/${id}`: First of all you've to instance the `Authorization` object and pass it as a parameter to the `signUpMatchRequest` and you've to instance the `SignUpMatch` object too and pass it as a parameter to `SignUpMatchRequest`.
 After that, you've the `signUpId` from `SignUpMatchRequest`, this id is the parameter of the request.
-Instantiate the `Proposal` object and pass it as a parameter to the `ProposalsRequest` with the `SignUpId` and `Auth` too.
+Instantiate the `Proposal` object and pass it as a parameter to the `ProposalsRequest` with the `SignUpId` and `Authorization` too.
 You can check an example on `src/tests/requests/DocumentAnalysis.ts`.

-- `Pubsub` - Endpoint: `/v2.1/pubsub`: You've to instance the `Auth` object and pass it as a parameter to the `Pubsub`.
+- `Pubsub` - Endpoint: `/v2.1/pubsub`: You've to instance the `Authorization` object and pass it as a parameter to the `Pubsub`.

 - `PubsubSubscribe` - Endpoint: `/v2.1/pubsub`: You've to create a object with the keys `topicId`, `subscriptionId`, `projectId` and `serviceAccount` with their respective values.
 You can check on `src/requests/requests/PubsubSubscribe.ts`.

-- `SignContracts` - Endpoint `POST`: `/v2.1/contract/${customerServiceNumber}`: First of all you've to instance the `Auth` object and pass it as a parameter to the `SignContracts`.
+- `SignContracts` - Endpoint `POST`: `/v2.1/contract/${customerServiceNumber}`: First of all you've to instance the `Authorization` object and pass it as a parameter to the `SignContracts`.
 You also have to instance the `Contract` object too, it is the first parameter.
 The second parameter is the `customerServiceNumber`.
 This number you get from the callback of `ProposalsRequest`.
-And the third is the`Auth` object.
+And the third is the`Authorization` object.

-- `SignUpMatchRequest` - Endpoint: `/v2.1/process/signup`: First of all you've to instance the `Auth` object and pass it as a parameter to the `SignupMatchRequest` and you've to instance the `SignUpMatch` object too and pass it as a parameter to `SignUpMatchRequest`.
-The first parameter is the `SignUpMatch` and the second is the `Auth`.
+- `SignUpMatchRequest` - Endpoint: `/v2.1/process/signup`: First of all you've to instance the `Authorization` object and pass it as a parameter to the `SignupMatchRequest` and you've to instance the `SignUpMatch` object too and pass it as a parameter to `SignUpMatchRequest`.
+The first parameter is the `SignUpMatch` and the second is the `Authorization`.

-- `SignUpMatchRequest` - Endpoint: `/v2.1/process/simple_proposal/${id}`: First of all you've to instance the `Auth` object.
-You've to instance the `simpleSignUp` object too and pass it as a parameter to `SimpleSignUpRequest` with the `Auth` as the second parameter.
+- `SignUpMatchRequest` - Endpoint: `/v2.1/process/simple_proposal/${id}`: First of all you've to instance the `Authorization` object.
+You've to instance the `simpleSignUp` object too and pass it as a parameter to `SimpleSignUpRequest` with the `Authorization` as the second parameter.
 After that, you've the `simpleSignUpRequest.id` from `SimpleSignUpRequest`, this id is the parameter of the request.
-Now you've to instance the `proposal` object and pass it as the first parameter to the `SimpleProposalRequest`, the second is the id(`simpleSignUpRequest.id`) and the third is `Auth` object.
+Now you've to instance the `proposal` object and pass it as the first parameter to the `SimpleProposalRequest`, the second is the id(`simpleSignUpRequest.id`) and the third is `Authorization` object.

-- `SignUpMatchRequest` - Endpoint: `/v2.1/process/simple_signup`: First of all you've to instance the `Auth` object and pass it as a parameter to the `SimpleSignUpRequest` and you've to instance the `SignUpMatch` object too and pass it as a parameter to `SimpleSignUp`.
-The first parameter is the `SimpleSignUp` and the second is the `Auth`.
+- `SignUpMatchRequest` - Endpoint: `/v2.1/process/simple_signup`: First of all you've to instance the `Authorization` object and pass it as a parameter to the `SimpleSignUpRequest` and you've to instance the `SignUpMatch` object too and pass it as a parameter to `SimpleSignUp`.
+The first parameter is the `SimpleSignUp` and the second is the `Authorization`.

 ## ☕ How to use

+### ♻️ Environment Variables

+Create a file called .env on root with the same [content](https://github.com/Fitbank-Pagamentos-Eletronicos/osc-sdk-nodejs/blob/main/.env.example) of the `.env.example`

 ### :bookmark: SignUp